 YSEC Volume II (2021)

-We are pleased to announce a call for submissions for the second volume of YSEC (2021): Triangulating Freedom of Speech.
-The theme for this volume is the challenges associated with upholding freedom of speech where it conflicts with social rights, such as respect for private and family life and with economic rights such as the freedom to conduct a business or the rights of free movement.
+This volume addresses the challenges associated with upholding freedom of speech where it conflicts with social rights, such as respect for private and family life and with economic rights such as the freedom to conduct a business or the rights of free movement.

 We live in a digital age, where technology shifts happen faster than most people even realize.
 In this age, we have all become powerful: media powerful.
 We used to sit in silence in front of newspapers and TV screens and the world was explained to us by the few “who always knew what was right and wrong”.
 Today, thanks to the Internet, social media and Web 2.0, we can not only share our own thoughts with everyone in a more self-determined way, but we can also take part in public debate and even co-organise it ourselves.
 But, have we stopped to consider who sets the rules in this brave new world?